-The Council's Education Officer, in response to a consultation to ascertain the impact of the proposed development on nearby schools has advised that '...no contribution will be required from this development.'
+The Council's Education Officer, in response to a consultation to ascertain the impact of the proposed development on nearby schools has advised that ...no contribution will be required from this development.'

 NHS England advice on recent applications submitted in the area is that existing health infrastructure in Congleton is already operating above capacity and cannot absorb the planned developments in the Emerging Strategy.
-This site is not one of the planning sites.
+This site is not one of the planning sites so will add to the demand that has not been catered for.
 Another 70 dwellings in the area will therefore have an impact.